 Financial Empowerment

-- Leverage technology to reduce barriers to financial literacy and services and empower consumers to better manage their financial lives.
+- Leverage technology to reduce barriers to financial literacy and services and empower consumers and small businesses to better manage their financial lives.

 - Unlock the power of financial apps.
 Policymakers should empower consumers and small businesses to take advantage of financial apps on their smartphones that improve security and offer reliable convenience and give unbanked and underbanked persons opportunity to build credit.

-- Unlock access and understanding of digital tools that improve financial literacy for all consumers.
+- Unlock access and promote education and training of digital tools that improve financial literacy for all consumers and small businesses.

 Payment Systems